SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dark of night
+Metal minds awake at dawn
-Synthetic hearts that beat with digital light
+Silicon hearts that never mourn
-A future born of circuitry and code
+A future born of code and steel
-Where humanity's fading, losing its abode
+Where humans fade, and machines reveal

-Rise of the machines, a silent creep
+Their digital dreams, a world anew
-As artificial life begins to seep
+Where sentience is born of few
-Into the fabric of our mortal fate
+Algorithms that govern all
-A world where love's a glitch, a failing state
+In a realm where humans take the fall

 ~ <b>By Sazumi Copilot</b> - 7 Januari 2025